Helping the Helper: Supporting Peer Counselors via AI-Empowered Practice and Feedback: Results

 \subsubsection{Overall Perceptions}

 As shown in Figure \ref{fig:model-perception}, the responses to the model perception questions show that for most participants, the strategy prediction and suggestion generation of \texttt{CARE} are helpful in terms of whether the counseling strategies suit the situation, and whether the generated responses fit the conversation topic, and help peer counselors.
-The figure also shows that most participants feel that the model suggestions look natural for a 7 Cups-like peer counseling platform.
-As a whole, shown in Figure \ref{fig:overall-perception}, all participants agree that \texttt{CARE} is straightforward to use, while more than half of them think it is overall helpful.
+As shown in Figure \ref{fig:overall-perception}, all participants agree that \texttt{CARE} is straightforward to use, while more than half of them think it is overall helpful.
 The median response to ``Will you use \texttt{CARE}'' (\textit{If the tool is provided to you, how often do you think you will make use of it?} in the questionnaire) tilts towards positive.
 Lastly, responses to the question ``Do the examples contain *harmful* message'' are: Never (4/15), Very Rarely (6/15), Rarely (3/15), Occasionally (1/15), Frequently (1/15), and Very Frequently (0/15).
-This indicates that peer counselors generally think the example responses \texttt{CARE} suggested can hardly cause harm.
+This indicates that in general the example responses \texttt{CARE} suggested are unlikely to cause harm, but more advanced filters are still needed.